Becky Sharp: Popular

 Thackeray personally disapproved of Sharp's behaviour, and contemporaries would have understood how, from Sharp's actions, she was a bad woman.
 However, their judgement would be based as much on actual expectations of real social morality as on what they read in Thackeray's pages.
 More, that they thought she was bad need not have meant they were necessarily unsympathetic.
 Thackeray himself compared Sharp's career as "resembling the slitherings of a mermaid", and Bloom says that she is enough of a character to make her fundamentally likeable, to the extent that "any reader who does not like Becky is almost certainly not very likeable herself or himself".
 Poet Dorothy Parker—herself orphaned at age nine—"strongly identified" with Sharp, and effectively treated her as a role model.
 Meade, in her biography of Parker, says Sharp became Parker's alter ego, and that it was from her that Parker learnt "the rules of the game".

-To Eva M. Dadlez, Sharp is a character to be admired, particularly for her intelligence — which is more acute than any of the other characters (aside from Dobbin, who sees through her) — her overcoming a difficult childhood, and ultimately "her talent to survive disasters".
+To E. M. Dadlez, Sharp is a character to be admired, particularly for her intelligence—which is more acute than any of the other characters (aside from Dobbin, who sees through her)—her overcoming a difficult childhood, and ultimately "her talent to survive disasters".
 She notes that Sharp looks better when the general unprincipled foolishness of the rest of the cast is taken into account.